eightbitreaper/agent-investment-platform/README.md

 ## ⚡ Quick Start

-Get up and running in under 5 minutes:
+Get up and running in under 5 minutes with our complete initialization system:

 ```bash
 # 1. Clone the repository